lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/usage.rst

          the simulation.
 .. [#f3] This is because a tool that imports an FMU has its own definition
          of start time and stop time.
-.. [#f4] This is because EnergyPlus requires simulation to start and end at
-         midnight.